 Get the camera position right

-In an in-person studio situation, you how do you start your class?
+In an in-person studio situation, how do you start your class?
 By saying hello!
 For a friendly effect, you might want to set up your camera so that you can be up close for the beginning and end of the class.
 Your students will appreciate the quick, personable greeting.
 Use some masking tape or similar to make marks on the floor so you know where you need to be for the initial welcome/goodbye and other positions during your class without guessing.

 If you can plug your device into a tv, you can expand the pictures of your clients to help you diagnose their performance.
 If you do this, you'll want to move the television to be just under or (even better) directly behind the camera.
 That will make your students feel like you're looking at them.

-It might take a few classes to get the flow of your set up.
+It might take a few classes to get the flow of your set-up.
 You'll get there, and once you do, try to aim for consistency in each session once you find a formula you like.
 That will help your clients focus on the class content.

 Check your sound

 Microphones don't have the same expert filtering as our ears.
 A big space and hard walls can often make your voice echo on the video.
-To help with this, you can give your walls texture by hanging a blanket or putting a bookshelf.
+To help with this, you can give your walls texture by hanging a blanket or putting on a bookshelf.

 An external mic system is going to help.
 If you can't buy a microphone, then paying attention to where your laptop or phone is positioned will pay dividends.
 A basic Bluetooth headset or headphones will enable you to hear what is going on without needing to turn up your speakers.
 The same goes for your clients.
 If they can wear headphones then they will be able to focus on what is going on rather than external distractions.

-A Bluetooth headset will also enable customers to hear you better especially during movement.
+A Bluetooth headset will also enable customers to hear you better, especially during movement.
 Learn how to mute all of the participants when you get going, reducing noise distractions for other participants.
 Be ready to quickly unmute them during gaps.
 If you're using music in your class, make sure it's already loaded and easily accessible on the device (make a playlist for instance).
-For music, Zoom, has an audio sharing feature.
+For music, Zoom has an audio sharing feature.
 This enables you to send your music directly to your clients' speakers.